NikiSchlifke/micro-mouse/doc/README.txt

 - maze.py        This script contains functions for constructing the maze and for checking for walls upon robot movement or sensing.

+- planner.py     This script has the A* search implementation and the main function for stand-alone testing with test maze files.

 - showmaze.py    This script can be used to create a visual demonstration of what a maze looks like.

 - tester.py      This script will be run to test the robot's ability to navigate mazes.

+- util.py        This script has a number of utility classes.

 ## Maze test data file